croath/ForceRotateViewController/README.md

 ForceRotateViewController
 =========================

-force the view controller to rotate via gyroscopes.
+force the view controller to rotate via gyroscopes when user lock the rotation.

 **ONLY** for custom camera or something similar.